Nowhitestar/bubais/content/en/tech/Ethereum ZK Rollup Era.md

 Data availability (DA).
 StarkWare invented the Volition system to solve DA problems.
 Volition allows end-users to choose between the rollup solution (on-chain data availability) and the validium solution (off-chain data availability) for each transaction.
 ZkSync uses the zkPorter technology based on Volition.
 The main difference between Volition and zkPorter is: in the Volition solution, users can choose the data storage method based on each transaction, while in zkPorter solution, users can choose the transaction settlement method based on each account (zkPorter accounts can only be accessed through off-chain data-available ways to make transactions).
 In addition, zkPorter’s off-chain DA system is more decentralized, because its DA is motivated by Guardian, actuated by zkSync native tokens to provide security, rather than a centralized “DAC”.

 Financing and supporters.
-StarkWare is valued at $2 billion and is in the process of raising a Series D funding worth approximately $6 billion.
+StarkWare is valued at 2 billion USD and is in the process of raising a Series D funding worth approximately 6 billion USD.
 This is a world-class financing process, attracting many famous investors.
 Some tycoons and members of Ethereum Foundation have been involved.
 Vitalik itself has also reviewed most of the articles published by StarkWare.
 Compared with StarkWare, zkSync has fewer prominent investors, and it looks like large-scale DeFi/CEX encrypted family financing.
 Each of these projects is well-recognized,  and together they can form a good ecosystem.
 It’s important to note that the success of ZK Rollup will depend heavily on the addition of the DeFi protocol and the direct integration with CEX.

 Current products and roadmap.
 In June 2020, StarkWare first launched StarEx, which represents the “Planets” phase of their roadmap and allows the creation of permissioned, application-specific ZK Rollup supported by Cairo and STARKs, such as [dydx](https://twitter.com/dydxprotocol), [Immutable](https://twitter.com/Immutable), [Deversifi](https://twitter.com/deversifi), [Sorare](https://sorare.com/?action=signin).
 They are the four main applications supported by the production version of StarkEx.
 As of March 2022, StarkEx has processed 134 million transactions, and its cumulative transaction volume amounts to $490 billion and the Total Value Locked hit $1.1 billion.